 Otherwise, you can look for volunteer opportunities in your community.
 Consider volunteer activities like calling senior citizens or doing Meals on Wheels.
 You can do this volunteer work without much physical proximity, which is beneficial during this pandemic.

-This article has been translated from German by Karen Stankiewicz.
+This article has been translated and adapted from German by Karen Stankiewicz.
 You can find the original here: Weihnachten allein: 5 Tipps für schöne Feiertageaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.